The Real Kids: Career

 While continuing to play occasionally with different line-ups of the Real Kids, Felice also worked for a time as a roadie for the Ramones.
 He also performed as part of the Taxi Boys in Boston.
 In 1982, the Real Kids released a second EP, Outta Place.
-They also toured Europe and released a live album All Kindsa Jerks.
+They also toured Europe and released a live album, All Kindsa Jerks.
 They recorded a European release only new album, Hit You Hard, released on French label New Rose in 1983.
 Band members Allen "Alpo" Paulino and Billy Borgioli then left to form the Primitive Souls.
-In 1988, Felice formed a new band, John Felice and The Lowdowns, releasing an album Nothing Pretty on the Ace of Hearts label, later re-released on Norton Records.
+In 1988, Felice formed a new band, John Felice and the Lowdowns, releasing an album, Nothing Pretty, on the Ace of Hearts label, later re-released on Norton Records.
 Miriam Linna, co-founder of the Norton label, worked at Red Star during the recording of the first album as their press agent, and went on to acquire the Red Star masters.

 The Real Kids reunited on several other occasions.
 They performed regularly in 1998–99, including a New York City new year's gig.
 Bass player Allen "Alpo" Paulino died on February 6, 2006.
-The Real Kids reformed in 2014 and released a new CD.
-Shake Outta Control, released on Ace of Hearts Records.
+The Real Kids reformed in 2014 and released a new CD, Shake Outta Control, on Ace of Hearts Records.
 This contained new recordings of some old classics like "Who Needs You" and "Common At Noon", along with a few new songs.
-The new album has received rave reviews worldwide.
+The new album received rave reviews worldwide.
 It was also released on vinyl by The Ugly Pop Record label.
 Billy Borgioli died on June 27, 2015.